mmangliyeva/DistributedIndexing/README.md

-# Simple Scoped Programming Language Compiler
+#Programming Language Compiler

-This project implements a simple compiler for a small programming language that supports variable assignment, scope-based variable shadowing, and printing variable values.
-It processes commands from a string input, handles variable assignments within different scopes, and ensures correct handling of nested scopes.
+This project implements a simple compiler for a small programming language that supports variable assignment, scope-based variable handling, and printing variable values.
+It processes commands from a string input file, handles variable assignments within different scopes, and ensures correct handling of nested scopes.

 ## Features